 What are some exceptions to this?

-If you have a second job but are paid “under the table,” or if there is no employer (for example, if you give music lessons, mow lawns, or sell firewood), then income from that second job is not included.
+If you have a second job but are paid “under the table,” or if there is no employer, then income from that second job is not included.
+This includes if you:

 Does it matter which job I was injured at?